signl4/signl4-integration-zabbix/README.md

 You can find the package in Git: https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/media/signl4

-You can find the information and gackaged for older Zabbix versions on GitHub: https://github.com/signl4/signl4-integration-zabbix
+You can find the information and packages for older Zabbix versions on GitHub: https://github.com/signl4/signl4-integration-zabbix